-A series of weapons with similar performance that were used as anti-torpedo boat guns on pre-dreadnoughts, main guns on torpedo boats and destroyers and later developed into Germany's first AAA gun.
-The Flak L/45 was also used to replace some of the 8.8 cm/35 anti-torpedo boat guns on older warships.
+A series of weapons with similar performance that were used as anti-torpedo boat guns on pre-dreadnoughts.
+It was later developed into Germany's first AAA gun, the Flak L/45.
+These guns were also used to replace some of the 8.8 cm/35 anti-torpedo boat guns on older warships.

-During the 1920s these guns were used as an interim measure on the Panzerschiffe Deutschland and on light cruisers until the new 8.8 cm/76 SK C/32 gun was available, with most ships being refitted by 1939.
+During the 1920s the Flak L/45 guns were used as an interim measure on the Panzerschiffe Deutschland and on the light cruisers until the new 8.8 cm/76 SK C/32 gun was available, with most ships being refitted by 1939.

 During the 1930s surviving guns were modified to take the same ammunition as was used in the 8.8 cm/45 (3.4") SK C/30 and then had the same performance as did that gun.